Home Ownership Program

 Qualified families invest time in what we call Sweat Equity – by taking classes to prepare them for homeownership, working on Habitat build sites, and eventually, helping to build their very own home.
-We typically build 1 or 2 story, 3 or 4 bedroom homes with 2 bathrooms depending upon the size of the family.
 We are not a custom home builder and have pre-set house designs and build locations.

 Please consider Habitat’s application guidelines on this page.
 Any applicant who does not meet these criteria will not be approved.

 How to Apply